Adversarially Regularized Graph Attention Networks for Inductive Learning on Partially Labeled Graphs: Related Work

-\paragraph{Generative adversarial models} The deep generative model, i.e., generative adversarial networks (GANs) \cite{goodfellow_generative_2014}, builds a minimax adversarial game for two players: the generator and the discriminator.
+The deep generative model, i.e., generative adversarial networks (GANs) \cite{goodfellow_generative_2014}, builds a minimax adversarial game for two players: the generator and the discriminator.
 The discriminator is usually a multi-layer perceptron (MLP) which is trained to tell apart whether an input sample comes from the real data distribution or the generator.
-Simultaneously, the generator is trained to generate samples as close to the real ones as possible to fool the discriminator.
-Being inspired by GANs, Makhzani et al. \cite{makhzani_adversarial_2016} employed adversarial training to perform variational inference by matching the latent codes with a prior distribution.
+Simultaneously, the generator is trained to generate samples as close to the real samples as possible to fool the discriminator.
+Being inspired by GANs, Makhzani et al. \cite{makhzani_adversarial_2016} employed adversarial training to perform variational inference by matching the representations with a prior distribution.
 This adversarial autoencoder (AAE) achieves competitive performance in semi-supervised classification on images.
-Some other generative adversarial models are proposed to learn robust latent codes for images \cite{donahue_adversarial_2017, radford_unsupervised_2016} and text \cite{glover_modeling_2016}.
+Some other generative adversarial models are proposed to learn robust representations for images \cite{donahue_adversarial_2017, radford_unsupervised_2016} and text \cite{glover_modeling_2016}.

-Recently, the adversarial regularization has been applied to graph data in several studies.
+Recently, the adversarial regularization has been applied to graph-structured data in several studies.
 The first one is ANE \cite{dai_adversarial_2018} which combines an inductive variant of DeepWalk and the adversarial training for learning robust node representations.
-ARGA and ARVGA \cite{pan_adversarially_2018} further utilize the node features together with topological information in a similar adversarial learning scheme.
+ARGA~\cite{pan_adversarially_2018} and ARVGA \cite{pan_adversarially_2018} further utilize the node features together with topological information in a similar adversarial learning scheme.
 NetRA \cite{yu_learning_2018} circumvents the need of a pre-defined fixed prior, and further employs Wasserstein GANs \cite{arjovsky_wasserstein_2017} to overcome the unstable problem during training.
-However, the inductive semi-supervised problem that this work focuses on is not considered in these prior arts.
+However, the inductive semi-supervised learning that this work focuses on is not considered in the prior art.

-\section{Proposed method}
+\section{Proposed Method}

 In this section, we first introduce the problem and main notations.
 Then we present an overview of the model architecture, followed by a detailed description of each component.
-Finally, the training algorithm is provided together with an analysis of its computational complexity.
+Finally, the algorithm of our model is provided together with an analysis of the computational complexity.

-\subsection{Problem definition and notations}
+\subsection{Problem Definition and Notations}